Header logo

 A brief history of the conference

 The conference has been held in universities in different regions of the country since the end of the 1990s.
-The last time it was held was at the beginning of 2023 at the Samarkand State University of the city of Samarkand.
-In previous years, it was held in cities such as Fergana, Bukhara and Tashkent.
-These conferences were hosted by Bukhara State University, Fergana Polytechnic University and National Universities of Uzbekistan.
+The last time it was held was at the beginning of 2024 at the Natinal university of Uzbekistan of the city of Tashkent.
+In previous years, it was held in cities such as Fergana, Bukhara and Samarkand.
+These conferences were hosted by Bukhara State University, Samarkand State University, Fergana Polytechnic University and National Universities of Uzbekistan.
 The conference was held online and offline each time.
 It was attended by well-known specialists of our country as well as world-renowned scientists.

 E-mail: alkhorazmiy2025@gmail.com